Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 Picture

-This is Cedar, with Benson Ranch Celeste.
-Celeste was bred by Cindy Benson and has guarded my goats since she was 9 months old.
+This is Cedar, with Celeste.
+Celeste was well socialized as a puppy and has guarded my goats since she was 9 months old.
 She is an excellent LGD, gentle and sweet.
 Cedar's leg was broken by a different dog.
 Despite the fact that another dog hurt her Cedar still completely trusts Celeste.
 The difference is how the dogs act around the goats.
 Celeste never chases or harasses the goats.
 She was raised with sheep since she was a tiny puppy, taking advantage of her critical learning period.
-(Her puppyhood is documented on the Benson Ranch Training Blog - Follow Blush's Litter series.)
 This allowed her to come to my farm and immediately go in with my goats.
-They trust her completely, as do I. Cindy does a better job than anyone I know of in socializing and training her pups and I am blessed to have four of her dogs in my breeding program.
+They trust her completely, as do I.

 Nature or Nurture?